YWCA Auckland Staff

 YWCA Auckland Board Members

 Susan is an Executive Directorr in EY’s Human Capital practice.
 She is responsible for leading the Talent & Reward service line delivering executive reward and broad based remuneration services across Oceania markets.
 Susan was previously a Director of dsd Consulting Ltd, Remuneration Specialists which was acquired by EY in 2014.

 Susan has over 25 years’ experience in senior Human Resources and Reward specialist roles and is recognised as an industry expert in the design of contemporary reward strategies and solutions.

 Susan takes an active role in building remuneration as a specialisation in New Zealand, and has held the position of Executive Manager of the New Zealand Remuneration Network for the past six years.
 Susan is also involved in diversity initiatives having partnered with the NZ Asian Leaders Network and UNWEPS in the provision of research and advisory services and worked with YWCA Auckland to develop the inaugural Equal Pay Awards in 2014 and is also an active Mentor of young aspiring women.

 Susan is a Director on the boards of YWCA Auckland and the YWCA of Aotearoa New Zealand, and is a member of Global Women.

 Andrea Vujnovich (Vice President)

-Andrea serves as the Head of the Corporate Governance and Development Group and General Counsel of Auckland University of Technology.
+Andrea serves as the Assistant Vice-Chancellor Corporate and General Counsel of the Auckland University of Technology.
 She provides advice to the Vice Chancellor, the Strategic Leadership Team, and the University faculties and administrative divisions.
 Andrea is university secretary to the University Council and corporate secretary to university subsidiaries being the AUT Foundation, the AUT Millennium Ownership Trust, The Friends of AUT USA Inc. and AUT Enterprises Limited.
-In addition to directing the University’s legal services and retention of outside legal counsel, Andrea, as Head of Corporate Governance and Development Group, is responsible for the Office of People and Organisation, Development and Advancement, Risk and Compliance, Policy, Health and Safety, Diversity, and Records Management.
+In addition to directing the University’s legal services and retention of outside legal counsel, Andrea, as Assistant Vice-Chancellor Corporate, is responsible for the Office of People and Organisation, Development and Advancement, Risk and Compliance, Policy, Health and Safety, and Diversity.
 She also participates in university-wide policy development and decision making as part of the Strategic Leadership Team.